Offered September through May!

 What will children do for lunch?

 Sessions times are half days so lunch will not be occurring during our programs.
-Children should eat lunch at home and bring their own snacks each day.
+Children should eat lunch at home and bring their own snacks and water each day.

 Do Nature School Day Camps replace school or run school programs?